photoup-godwinh/node_git_deploy/README.md

 8. Copy shell_scripts/deploy.example.sh and rename to deploy.sh
 9. Enter the git commands or other bower/npm commands that you want to perform on a push event.

-You should be good to.
+You should be good to go!
 Do a test push and see if the app responds to the webhook event.